Our Parish History: Saint Patrick Church of Merna

 In 1991 the Pastoral Planning Commission of St. Patrick Church of Merna began planning for the parish’s future needs.
 Recommendations were to increase space for nearly every aspect of our parish life: worship, administrative, religious education, parish programs, nursery, library, parking, and elementary and high school space.
 After much planning and discussion, it was determined an increase in facilities would have to take place over several years.
-The first phase was to add space for administration, a multi-purpose room for religious education and other parish programs, a nursery and library.
+The first phase was to add space for administration, a multi-purpose room for religious education and other parish programs, a nursery, and a library.
 The parish also purchased ten acres of property for increased parking and future growth.
 On January 4, 1998, Bishop John J. Myers blessed a $1.3 million addition completing the first phase of expansion.

 After fifteen months of construction, the Dedication of the new St. Patrick Church of Merna took place on Sunday, November 5, 2006, with Bishop Daniel R. Jenky, CSC, presiding.

 In the gathering space, guests are greeted by the familiar stained glass window that had previously served as the visual centerpiece in the worship space of the old church.
 This window represents the rural beginnings of the parish.
-The colors begin at the bottom, with earth tones from black to red clay, and then into a spectrum of greens for the plants and the browns, tans, golds, and yellows of ripe grain.
-Finally the colors move into the different shades of blue for the sky.
+The colors begin at the bottom with earth tones from black to red clay and then into a spectrum of greens for the plants and the browns, tans, golds, and yellows of ripe grain.
+Finally, the colors move into the different shades of blue for the sky.

 Upon entering the worship space, one will encounter the signature architectural feature of the church, the baptismal font.
 The water of the baptismal font pours out of the font into the church representing the grace of Baptism flowing to God’s people, the Church.